aristanetworks/avd/ansible_collections/arista/avd/docs/installation/collection-installation.md

 ```shell
 $ ansible-galaxy collection install arista.avd
 ```

+!!! warning
-!!!
-Warning: If you have an `ansible.cfg` file in the directory where you run `ansible-galaxy`, it may affect the directory under which the collection and dependencies will be installed.
+    If you have an `ansible.cfg` file in the directory where you run `ansible-galaxy`, it may affect the directory under which the collection and dependencies will be installed.

 ### Install a specific version